 You might also need to obtain applicable business licenses and permits, depending on the jurisdiction where you choose to operate as well as the industry in which you are operating.
 For example, you might need certain health permits, building permits, or even signage permits.

 If you need help forming your LLC in Maine, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.